lgonzalezrouco/pti/docker.md

     docker run hello-world

 Windows and OSX installation procedures can be found [here](https://docs.docker.com/install/).
+Unfortunatelly, users of Windows 10 Home edition can only install Docker Toolbox, which is not very convenient.

+## Launch an Ubuntu container to work on the PTI lab assignments

-We will create a local directory to be shared between the host and the container (a bind volume):
+If you want to use Docker to do the PTI lab assignments you should first create a local directory to be shared between the host and the container (a bind volume):

 	mkdir $HOME/pti